ManuelArdid/TextVentura/README.md

 Note that the player id is always 1.

+#How to start your game
+Start your game with either "make" or "./game data.dat -l fchlog"

 # Dice
 The dice functionality is integrated into the code and continues to work with the roll command, but for design reasons, I have decided to remove it from the graphical part as the base game does not use it at any point.